Case background in brief

 Milestone-driven payments and security

 Completion stages, payment triggers, and retention release periods must be clearly defined.
-Security instruments (performance guarantees, advance payment guarantees, security cheques) should specify exact conditions for release or encashment.
+Security instruments such as performance guarantees, advance payment guarantees, or security cheques should specify exact conditions for release or encashment.

 Liquidated damages

-Permitted under Article 390 of the Civil Transactions Law, liquidated damages clauses are enforceable, but courts may adjust them to match the actual loss sustained.
+Permitted under Article 390 of the Civil Transactions Law, liquidated damages clauses are enforceable, but courts may adjust them to reflect the actual loss sustained.

 Back-to-back payment

 “Paid when paid” clauses are common but subject to Article 246 of the Civil Code, which requires good faith.
-Clauses that indefinitely delay payment or are unfair may not be enforced.
+Clauses that indefinitely delay payment or operate unfairly may not be enforced.

 Defects liability period and insurance

 Under Article 880 of the Civil Code, contractors are liable for structural defects for 10 years post-handover.
-Contracts should require comprehensive insurance coverage, with clear policy limits and proof before works begin.
+Contracts should also require comprehensive insurance coverage, with clear policy limits and proof of cover before works begin.

 Suspension and termination rights